Mindflash/backend-coding-exercise/README.md

 ```

 ## Requirements
-- you may build your application using `node.js` or `go`
+- your application should be writtin in `node.js` or `go`
 - you should include a `Dockerfile` in the root of your repository
 - your code should be linted
     - nodejs: use `eslint` with `eslint-config-airbnb-base`
     - go: use `golint`
-- your code should include a couple tests
+- your code should include at least a couple of tests
 - your code should include a `README.md` file in the root with instructions for building, running, and testing.
 It can also include notes on your throught process and any issues you may have run into.

 ## Evaluation